parsa-epfl/cloudsuite/docs/benchmarks/data-serving.md

 Then we prepare the server as previously.

-The other server containers are instantiated as follows on different VMs:
+The other server containers are instantiated as follows on **different VMs**:

 ```bash
 $ docker run --name cassandra-server(id) --privileged --net host -e CASSANDRA_SEEDS=cassandra-server-seed-IPADDRESS cloudsuite/data-serving:server